Below is a selection of cases John has undertaken over the years.

 The next initiative.
 We advertised for paid freelancers in Finland to work on Press media, radio, etc.

 Now a 70-year-old mum and gran still living in Helsinki!
-Thanks very much, John and Libby for all you did to bring us together again, a miracle, Derek and Paivi.
+Thanks very much, John and Libby for all you did to bring us together again, a miracle, John and Paivi.

 Our client fondly remembers him“In the early 1970s.
 Rather like the type you meet at Petticoat Lane.
 Usually Jewish (he was), and a bark worse than his bite.